-- 4. Repeat steps 2 and 3 to set other relay tone open numbers. - 5.
-Press together to end this programming sequence (beeeeeep).
+4. Repeat steps 2 and 3 to set other relay tone open numbers.

 Note: Residents will only be able to activate the Momentary activation when using the entry system.

 3.3.4 Switch Input Relay(s) Activation

 This programming sequence sets which relay(s) will activate when the switch input (main terminals #4 and #6) is activated on the telephone entry system.
 The system can be programmed so that only one relay will activate, or any combination of relays will activate.
 TIP: The relay that you designate as the primary relay should be programmed to activate from the postal switch input.